limtis0/DoomsdayForecastWebsite/README.md

 # DoomsdayForecastWebsite

 Weather forecast website with a twist.
-It shows only apocalypses.

 ![](src/preview.png)